 Dr. Sanders enjoys blending her enthusiasm for the APSU community with her expertise in personnel and occupational health psychology, as evidenced by her continued support and service to programs, organizations, and committees like the First-Year Faculty Program, Student Academic Success Initiative, Parental Leave Policy, and Online Evaluation Transition.
 Dr. Sanders is the Faculty Senate Representative on the Dean's Council and serves on the Executive Committee of Faculty Senate, the Planning and Academic Audit committees for the Master's program in Industrial-Organizational Psychology, and the Curriculum Committee for the Department of Psychological Sciences and Counseling.
 She is the faculty advisor for the Golden Key International Honour Society and served the co-principal investigator for an institutional grant on behalf of the Society of Student Scholars.

-Ms. Heuston serves as internship coordinator for the Department of Communications, program coordinator for the Korea exchange program, and oversees departmental scholarships.
+Ms. Heuston serves as the internship coordinator for the Department of Communications and the program coordinator for the Korea exchange program and oversees departmental scholarships.
 She currently is establishing a departmental program in Hungary.

 Dr. Leszczak is the graduate coordinator in the Department of Health and Human Performance and a member of the Graduate Research Council, has served two terms on the Faculty Senate Executive Committee, and has been a reviewer for the Tennessee Board of Regents Faculty Research Grant.
 Dr. Leszczak has received numerous internal grants to support student travel to present at research conferences and was awarded a grant from the Tennessee Department of Health to develop physical-activity opportunities for the community.